KorfLab/spitfire/README.md

 whatever you're trying to do.
 Fortunately, `/share/korflab` does not have this problems.
 So the workaround is to reset your `$HOME` to `/share/korflab/home/$USER` and then place all of your configurations in there.
 Hopefully the sysadmins fix this someday.
+Edit your login script as follows:

+	HOME=/share/korflab/home/$USER

 Are you using Conda?
 The answer should be _yes_.
 Is the Conda directory in your home directory?
 The answer should be _no_.
 Reset your $HOME to